-Four weeks, starts 22 May 2017 (four hours of study per week)
+Four weeks, started 22 May 2017 (four hours of study per week)

 Take a glimpse into criminal law in the UK.
 Throughout the course you'll work through a case study which follows the story of a suspect/defendant.
 You'll identify the different definitions of crime and gain an understanding of criminal justice processes in England and Wales, from investigation to prosecution and defence to sentencing.
 At the end you'll be asked to make a sentencing decision.